For more information, contact us at:

 Reestablishing Eligibility

-If you (or your parent) have experienced a change in income that may affect your ability to pay for college, complete ONE of the following Special Circumstance Appeal Forms (electronic or paper):
+If you (or your parent) have experienced a change in income that may affect your ability to pay for college, complete the following Special Circumstance Appeal Form:

 Situations may include loss of job, reduction of income, loss of benefits, one-time income in 2021.